Do you check your book title ideas before you publish?

 The importance of finding ideas for good book titles for a new book is often overlooked by self-publishers.

-Finding a unique title and subtitle involves taking the time to do your analysis before making a decision that will be difficult or impossible to change after publishing.
+Finding a unique title and subtitle involves taking the time to do your analysis before making a decision.
+It will be difficult or impossible to change it after publishing.

 You can use a book title generator to give you several different and possible title ideas, but you should craft and write these suggestions into your own unique and perfect title.